mlte-team/mlte/docs/docs/development.md

 ### Demos

-There are several demos available in the `demo\` folder, as Jupyter notebooks.
+There are several demos available in the `demo/` folder, as Jupyter notebooks.
 To run them, you need to install their dependencies first if you created the environment manually; otherwise they have already been installed for you.
 To install them manually. run:

 ```bash
 $ poetry install --with demo
 ```

-You can go to the Jupyter notebooks in the subfolders inside the `demo\` folder and try them out in order to see how MLTE works.
+You can go to the Jupyter notebooks in the subfolders inside the `demo/` folder and try them out in order to see how MLTE works.
 This assumes you are running the Jupyter notebooks from the same virtual environment that was just set up in the step above.

 If you want to run the frontend UI and backend in an environment that will allow you to see the results of the artifacts created by the demos, you can run the following script, which will run them inside a container and point them to the proper store: